-An estimated 2.5 million dogs are raised and killed for their meat every year in South Korea.
-Since 2017, In Defense of Animals has partnered with Jindo Love Rescue to save hundreds of dogs each year and place them in loving forever homes in the U.S. and Canada.
+An estimated 30 million dogs are killed for their meat every year worldwide.
+In Defense of Animals and its partners have saved hudreds of dogs and cats from the meat trade.
+A very important part of this work is getting survivors to loving forever homes in the U.S. and Canada.

 Dog meat survivor Tigress got her flight to freedom thanks to a flight volunteer

-If you, or someone you know, is flying from Seoul directly to the U.S. you, or they, can help give a dog saved from the horrific meat trade an entirely new life.
+If you, or someone you know, is flying from Asia to the U.S. you, or they, can help give a dog saved from the horrific meat trade an entirely new life.
+Please click here to get started by letting us know your flight details.
+If you’re traveling from South Korea, please read our guide below.

 Volunteering is easy.
 If you are a traveler who wants to help, just follow the steps below.
 We will take care of everything.